 - Elaine Marley of the Monkey Island series.
 She frequently needs rescuing from LeChuck, but most other times, she can perfectly take care of herself.
 In the first game, Guybrush inadvertently messes up her plan to destroy LeChuck by attempting to rescue her.

 - Final Fantasy

 - Yuna from Final Fantasy X, the sweet, shy, innocent summor is kidnapped a couple of times and both times lead to a Crowning Moment Of Awesome on her part.
-Escaping on her own before just as her rescuers arrive and then attempting to send Seymour at their forced marriage; when that fails she jumps off a roof and escapes on an aeon.
+Escaping on her own just as her rescuers arrive and then attempting to send Seymour at the forced marriage; when that fails she jumps off a roof and escapes on an aeon.

 - Final Fantasy VII

-- Tifa Lockhart is thought to be in distress early in the game but is instead uncover and investigating.
+- Tifa Lockhart is thought to be in distress early in the game but is instead undercover and investigating.
 Later in the game she's shackled to a chair in a gas chamber and escapes on her own.

 - Aeris/Aerith Gainsborough is separated from Cloud at one point in the game and pursued by SHINRA soldiers.
 The player has the option to fight them with only her.